-The other day I was sitting outside on our side porch with my daughter.
-She had recently gone to visit Danny, and we were talking about her time with him.
-As happy as I was that she had spent the afternoon with him and taken him out to lunch, and as much as I knew – and was glad – that her decision to visit was most likely the highlight of my father’s year, I also felt a few not so nice emotions.
-A bit of jealousy that Danny didn’t delight in seeing me nearly as much as he did her.
+The other day I was sitting outside on our side porch with my older child.
+They had recently gone to visit Danny, and we were talking about their time with him.
+As happy as I was that they had spent the afternoon with him and taken him out to lunch, and as much as I knew – and was glad – that their decision to visit was most likely the highlight of my father’s year, I also felt a few not so nice emotions.
+A bit of jealousy that Danny didn’t delight in seeing me nearly as much as he did them.
 And a smattering of pain that I couldn’t bring such ease and joy to him, that our relationship was (understandably) tainted by some issues from the past and responsibilities from the present.

-I listened to her describe their day together, and found myself uttering a sentence that even I know I utter too often, “I wish there was something I could do to bring him peace and ease.
+I listened to them describe their day together and found myself uttering a sentence that even I know I utter too often, “I wish there was something I could do to bring him peace and ease.
 I wish there was something else I could try to make things better for him.”

-This comment put my daughter over the edge.
+This comment put my child over the edge.

-“As someone who has inherited your guilt complexes,” she said, “would you please quit feeling guilty, like, NOW.”
+“As someone who has inherited your guilt complexes,” they said, “would you please quit feeling guilty, like, NOW.”

 That stopped me in my tracks.